karrarkazuya/aiml-java-interpreter/README.md

 * Supports condition
 * Supports else. find it in the std-login.aiml. it is a new thing

-* Supports data stroing for both user and bot
+* Supports data storing for both user and bot
 * Reflixable enough to avoid most of the problems